-Camille Williams is currently in her sixth year with the Nevada women's basketball program and first as an associate head coach.
+Camille Williams comes into her seventh season with the Nevada women's basketball program in 2014-15 and her second as an associate head coach.

 Williams spent three seasons, 2005-08, as an assistant coach at UC Santa Barbara prior to coming to Nevada.
 During her time with the Gauchos, she assisted with guard and post player development and defense, served as the co-recruiting coordinator and oversaw UCSB's academic development.

 While at UCSB, the Gauchos won its 13th Big West Conference Championship and advanced to the NCAA Tournament in 2007-08.
 She served as the lead contact in the recruitment of a pair of McDonald's All-American Nominees, Meagan Williams, the Sacramento Player of the Year, and Ashlee Brown, an all-state player from Arizona.

 Prior to UCSB, she served as an assistant coach at Cal from 2000-05.
 While with the Bears, she recruited the sixth-ranked recruiting class in the nation in 2005 as rated by the Blue Star Index.
 She successfully recruited McDonald's All-American and WBCA All-American Devanei Hampton, and McDonald's All-Americans Alexis Gray-Lawson, Ashley Walker and Jene Morris.
 In addition, she was the lead contact in the recruitment of PAC-10 All-Freshman team member Jessica Lawson and 2003 Iowa Gatorade Player of the Year Keanna Levy.
 While at Cal, she was also the academic coordinator, strength and conditioning liaison, film exchange director and director of team camps.
 She helped her team attain at least a 3.0 GPA for two-and-a-half years.

 Williams served as the head coach at Madison Area Technical College in Madison, Wis., in 1999-00 where she was responsible for the day-to-day operations for the basketball program including recruiting, fundraising, player management and development, scouting, team travel and scheduling.
 She has also spent time coaching at the high school level, serving as an assistant coach at Madison Memorial High School from 1998-99 and the girl's freshman coach at Middleton High School from 1996-98.